• How satisfied are you?

 How do you use my responses?

-Results from core questions on the UMAY survey (including breakdowns by academic major, but free of any individually identifying information) are provided to all schools & colleges that enroll undergraduates.
+Results from core questions on the UMAY survey are provided to all schools & colleges that enroll undergraduates.
 Key analyses are also shared with administrative and service units across campus.
 At U-M, UMAY data have been used for many purposes — to inform curriculum discussions, examine climate issues, inform faculty about student goals and academic development, report to outside agencies, and identify areas for improvement.

 In addition, researchers at our partner campuses and across the country have used UMAY data in multi-campus studies on topics such as the experience of first-generation students, concerns about costs, disengagement, student participation in research, and others.
 A list of publications based on SERU surveys can be found on the SERU Consortium web site.